dot-1q/ic-p3/Readme.md

 # IC - Projecto 3

-Finite Context Models
+Development of Finite Context Models with the purpose of obtaining statistical information about a text file and to serve as a base of comparison when we want to guess the language of a text file

 ## Installation

 No installation of any software is needed.
-All needed libraries are included.
+All libraries are from the standard library (std).

 ## Languages